datanucleus/datanucleus-core/README.md

 * __isClassMultiTenant__ : returns whether a class should use a multi-tenancy discriminator
 * __getMultiTenancyId__ : return the tenancy id to populate for the current context.

+### CDI Integration

+DataNucleus allows use of CDI injected resources into attribute converter classes (JDO and JPA) as well as JPA lifecycle listeners.
+The basis for this is the specification of the persistence property *datanucleus.cdi.bean.manager*.
+If this is set then when creating an instance of the objected with injected resources, we call

+    CDIHandler.createObjectWithInjectedDependencies(cls);